Gabriella439/nixos-in-production/manuscript/Architecture.md

 - Serving the Nix build products directly from the central build server

   Specifically, you can use [`nix-serve`](https://github.com/edolstra/nix-serve) or [`nix-serve-ng`](https://github.com/aristanetworks/nix-serve-ng) to let the central build server double as a cache.
-Both of those services make the host machine's Nix store directly available as a cache.
+Both of those services make the host machine's Nix store available as a cache served from the same machine.

 - Uploading the build products to a global cache (e.g. S3)

-  For example, you could add a [`post-build-hook`](https://nixos.org/manual/nix/stable/command-ref/conf-file.html#conf-post-build-hook) to automatically `nix copy` the build product to an S3 cache, which is the approach outlined later in this chapter.
+  For example, you could add a [`post-build-hook`](https://nixos.org/manual/nix/stable/command-ref/conf-file.html#conf-post-build-hook) to automatically `nix copy` the build product to an S3 cache, which is the approach described later in this chapter.

-By default I recommend the latter approach (a dedicated cache) for two reasons:
+I recommend the latter approach (a dedicated global cache) for two reasons:

 - *global distribution*